neon-sector/xenotime/DESIGN.md

-# Xenotime Design Sheet
+# XENOTIME Design Sheet

 **Version 0.0.1**

-This document is the designs and specifications sheet for the Xenotime Game Engine.
+This document is the designs and specifications sheet for the XENOTIME Game Engine.
 This spec will be updated frequently.
 Design proposals should update this file before changing any code content!

 ## Markdown Standards/Guidelines